-Hello All HR Expert,
+Hello All HR Experts,

 I hope you all are having a good Monday.
+I am looking for a quick response.

 Is there any Indian legislation/laws that underpin an employment contract?